 Marjolijn de Wit was born in the Netherlands, and lives and works in Amsterdam.
 She graduated from the Academy of Art and Design St. Joost in Breda and was a resident at the Rijksakademie in Amsterdam and Sundaymorning@EKWC.
-Her museum exhibitions include the De Pont Museum, Tillburg, NL, the Gemeentemuseum, The Hague, NL, and the Museum Van Bommel Van Dam, Venlo, NL.
-She has exhibited widely in Europe in the Netherlands, Germany, France, Italy, Spain, and Belgium.
-Recent solo exhibitions include Otto Zoo Gallery, Milan, IT, Re: Rotterdam Art Fair, Rotterdam, NL, and Spinnerei, Leipzig, DE.
-She earned the 2013 PULSE Prize, a jury-awarded grant, and has been the recipient of the Modriaan Fund, and the Amsterdam Fonds Voor de Kunst developing stipend.
-Her work has been reviewed by Artinfo, Collector Daily, and Feature Shoot, among others.
+Her museum exhibitions include Torrance Art Museum, Torrance, CA, Weserburg Museum of Modern Art, DE, CODA Museum Apeldoorn, NL, the De Pont Museum, Tillburg, NL, the Gemeentemuseum, The Hague, NL, and the Museum Van Bommel Van Dam, Venlo, NL.
+She has exhibited widely in the Netherlands, the United States, Germany, France, Italy, Spain, and Belgium.
+Solo exhibitions include Galerie Houg, Paris, FR, Otto Zoo Gallery, Milan, IT, Rotterdam Art Fair, NL, and Spinnerei, Leipzig, DE.
+She earned the 2013 PULSE Prize, a jury-awarded grant, and has been the recipient of the Modriaan Fund, and Amsterdam Fonds Voor de Kunst developing stipend.
+Her work has been reviewed by Dutch Culture USA, Artinfo, Collector Daily, and Feature Shoot, among others.